 Cluster Munition Ban Policy

-Summary: State Party Congo ratified the convention on 2 September 2014.
+Ten-Year Review: State Party Congo ratified the convention on 2 September 2014.
 It has participated in meetings of the convention, but not since 2015.
-Congo voted in favor of a United Nations (UN) resolution on the convention in December 2018.
-It has elaborated its views on several important issues relating to the interpretation and implementation of the convention.
+Congo voted in favor of United Nations (UN) resolution promoting the convention in December 2019.

 Congo states that it has never used, produced, or transferred cluster munitions, and does not possess any stocks, including for training or research.
 It must submit a transparency report for the convention to formally confirm this cluster munition-free status.